Shabang-Systems/simon/README.md

 Missing vars: OPENAI_KEY, ELASTIC_URL, ELASTIC_USER, ELASTIC_PASSWORD
 ```

-Set those variables through the .env file (set values after the = sign in the template) or through simple `export` in your shell, e.g.:
+Set those variables through the `.env` file (set values after the = sign in the template) or through simple `export` in your shell, e.g.:

 ```
 export OPENAI_KEY=sk-some-api-key
 ```

+An example of all the environment variables needed is in the .env.example file?

 Values set in your shell will override those in the `.env` file.